 - ½ teaspoon vanilla extract

 - 2 tablespoons cornstarch

-Preheat oven to 350 ?.
-Spray a 9 x 13’’ baking dish with cooking spray.
-Spread the bluberries in the bottom of the dish and sprinkle the fresh lemon juice over the top.
+- Preheat oven to 350° F. Spray a 9 x 13’’ baking dish with coated with cooking spray.
+Spread the blueberries in the bottom of the dish and sprinkle the fresh lemon juice over the top.

-In a mixing bowl, combine the flour, salt, nutmeg, 1 cup sugar, milk, butter and vanilla extract.
+- In a mixing bowl, combine the flour, salt, baking powder, ¾ cup sugar, milk, butter and vanilla extract.
 Use a hand mixer and mix on low speed until just combined.
-There may be a few small lumps in the batter and that is just fine.
+There may be a few small lumps in the batter, which is fine.

 - Add 1 ½ cups of water to a kettle or small pot and bring to a boil over high heat.
 While the water boils, combine the remaining 1 ¼ cups sugar and the cornstarch in a small bowl.
 Use a spoon to sprinkle this evenly over top of the cobbler batter.
 Place the cobbler dish on top of a rimmed baking sheet.